 The federal Immigration and Nationality Act (18 U.S.C. § 1324a) requires employers to verify that all persons they hire are legally authorized to work in the United States.
 The law also prohibits employers from knowingly hiring or continuing to employ persons not authorized to work in the United States as well as knowingly contracting for work by someone not authorized to work in the United States.
 The law applies to all employers, regardless of the number of employees they have, and to all individuals hired after November 6, 1986.
-Note that merely because a person holds a visa authorizing entrance into the United States, that person does not necessarily have authorization to be employed in the United States.
+Note that merely because a person holds a visa authorizing entrance into the United States.
 It is the employer's responsibility to determine whether a person has that authorization to work in the United States.
 (Most functions of the former U.S. Immigration and Naturalization Service have been transferred to the U.S. Department of Homeland Security and divided into separate agencies.
 INS immigration services are now part of the Bureau of Citizen and Immigration Services (USCIS) and INS enforcement activities are part of the Bureau of Immigration and Customs Enforcement (ICE) within the Directorate of Border and Transportation Security.)

-Employment verification is documented on Form I-9, available from the U.S. Citizenship and Immigration Services (USCIS) at I-9 Central.
+Employment verification is documented on Form I-9, available from the U.S. Citizenship and Immigration Services, I-9 Central.
 The law requires the employer to ensure that every employee completes Section 1 of Form I-9 at the time the employee begins work.
 The law also requires the employer, within three days of hire, to review the documents establishing the employee's identity and eligibility to work and to properly complete Section 2 of Form I-9.
 The documents that satisfy the verification requirements are listed on Form I-9.